 Junior Scholars Program

 The TURC Junior Scholars Program recognizes high school juniors with outstanding potential for a career in research by providing opportunities to participate in cutting-edge research projects.
-The program builds upon the nationally recognized Tulsa Undergraduate Research Challenge (TURC) program and includes in-depth work with a research team, access to modern instrumentation, and potential opportunities to participate in the research dialogue through publications and presentations.
+The program builds upon the nationally recognized Tulsa Undergraduate Research Challenge (TURC) program and includes in-depth work with a research team, access to modern instrumentation and potential opportunities to participate in the research dialogue through publications and presentations.

 Benefits of Being a TURC Junior Scholar

 TURC Junior Scholars are immersed in a research atmosphere that is usually reserved for graduate students.
 Each scholar works with a faculty research mentor and research team on a nationally significant research project.
-In addition to working closely with a faculty mentor, each Junior Scholar is paired with a TURC undergraduate mentor who has considerable experience with the project from a student’s point of view.
+In addition to working closely with a faculty mentor, each scholar is paired with a TURC undergraduate mentor who has considerable experience with the project from a student’s point of view.
 A range of modern equipment is available to support the research – such as facilities for materials fabrication, modern chemical and biological analysis facilities, and electron microscopy resources that are among the best in the southwest.
 TURC Junior Scholars participate in summer research presentations and are invited to TURC lectures and functions during the academic year.

 Junior Scholar Research Opportunities